rocrill/velo_city/README.md

 * To get information about upcoming Irish cycling events via site event posts.
 * To book bike services.
 * To login or logout of the site.
-* To easily recover my password if I forget it
+* To easily recover their password if they forget it.
 * To register as a user of the website and receive a confirmation email when doing so.
-* To have a personalised profile which contains my order history, delivery and payment information.
+* To have a personalised profile which contains their order history, delivery and payment information.
 * To sort the list of available products by category, price and rating.
 * To complete a purchase of products in a shopping cart.
 * To search for a product by category, name or description and view the search results.